N02734910/ELSpring2015/images/Readme.md

 Images Directory.
-All my (N02734910) images will be placed here.
+All of my (N02734910) images will be placed here.
 The names of the images are self-explantory.